lefkovitzj/PyPdfApp/README.md

 - [ ] Create a "Redact" feature.
 - [ ] Allow user-adjusted keybinds.
 - [ ] Add PDF to DOCX file conversion.
+- [ ] Allow printing from within the application.